mikiyukio/research-CFGA/README.md

 if you want to refer the implementation of CFGA method, please goto the following repo first. https://github.com/mikiyukio/CFGA

+This CFGA-related repo have not been carefully organized and may be somewhat messy.

 ## requirements
 > python                3.6.5
 > numpy 1.16.3